VBAndCs/VB-Flag-auto-generator/README.md

 # Flag auto-generator
 ![Flags](https://user-images.githubusercontent.com/48354902/97733916-1c518380-1ae1-11eb-8454-c197d006b826.jpg)
 A Windows Forms app, that allows you to enter the name of the Flag and its members, then press the Generate button to auto-generate a class that represents this flags and its members, and many methods to do flag operations and set and unset flags.
-The underline type of the flag is Integer, and the class contains CType operators and arithmetic operators to convert between them.
+The underline type of the flag is UInteger, and the class contains CType, Logicak and arithmetic operators to convert between them.
 This is a list of the members I added to the class, noting that the flag is immutable, and methods don't change its state, but return a new instance carring the result:
 Shared Fields:
     NoneSet
     AllSet